r4hu1s0n7/MidnightBlue/README.md

 # Welcome to MidnightBlue

-We are still building this project.

-Recommendations are working but we need to refactor this for optimisation of repeated searches and also have to clear the Flow.

-You can see Homepage and Recommendations below.
+Homepage and Recommendations below.

+Optimization and code refactoring pending

 ### Home Page